simonliuanu/SmartCity/items/report.md

        - Click on a restaurant marker to open the info window, which displays the restaurant details.
        - Click on the info window again and observe that it changes to a blank window.
        - Click on the blank info window once more, and the restaurant information is displayed again.
+       -

+4. *Bug 4:*

+    - Description: When two users are chatting, User A sends a message, followed by User B sending a reply.
+When User A sends another message after User B's reply, User A's new message appears above User B's message, instead of below it as expected.
+Subsequent messages from User A are displayed correctly.
+    - Steps to Reproduce:
+       - User A starts a chat and sends a message.
+       - User B replies to the message.
+       - User A sends another message.
+       - Observe that User A's new message appears above User B's previous message instead of below.

 <br> <hr>